 It’s often incredibly tempting to ignore your trading models in times of elevated uncertainty.
 I’ve been there — but it doesn’t make sense to spend years developing a model that has statistical significance just to throw it out the window when you wake up without your morning coffee.
 Develop statistically sound diversified models and stick to them.

-There are legendary discretionary traders, systematic traders, and quantitative traders that trade different instruments and timeframes.
-What’s important is to adopt a type of trading style that suits your psychology and immerse yourself in your craft.
+There are legendary discretionary, systematic, and quantitative traders that trade different instruments and timeframes.
+What’s important is to adopt a trading style that suits your psychology and immerse yourself in your craft.